aregtech/areg-sdk/docs/HelloService.md

 > 💡 The sources of the example are available in the [this file](../examples/00_helloservice/twothreads/src/main.cpp).

-In this example, we define a _model_ where both service provider and consumer are running in the separate threads of the same process.
+In this example, we define a _model_ where both service provider and consumer run in the separate threads of the same process.
 The service is automatically started when the model is loaded.
-Create `onethread` project, create `main.cpp` file, copy and paste following code, compile and run:
+Create `twothreads` project, create `main.cpp` file, copy and paste following code to compile and run:
 ```cpp
 // twothreads/src/main.cpp